Skip to main content

 Troubleshooting your Custom Prices CSV

-Try these tips for managing and uploading your Custom Prices CSV successfully
+Use these tips to format, upload, and troubleshoot your Custom Prices CSV

 Written by Rob

-Tip: It’s important to not manually add new columns or product rows to a CSV.
-If you make new tags or products, download a fresh CSV and it will contain those entries automatically.
+Tip: Do not manually add new columns or product rows to a CSV.
+If you add new tags or products, download a fresh CSV to include them.

 Here is an example of the format of columns Shopify provides when you download a CSV, and the correct order you should maintain when you go to upload the file after editing it: